OrcaEchoAI/OrcaEdit-Chatbot/privacy.md

-# Privacy Policy for OrcaEdit Chatbot (Orcarina)
+# Privacy Policy for Orcarina

-The OrcaEdit Chatbot is a Google Drive add-on that provides an AI chat assistant named **Orcarina** inside Google Docs, Sheets, and Slides.
+**Orcarina** is a Google Slides add-on that provides an AI assistant directly within the Slides interface to help users brainstorm ideas, refine text, and improve presentation content.

+---

-### Information Handling
+### 🧠 Information Handling
-- Messages you type into the chatbox are securely sent to our backend and processed using **Google Gemini models**.
+- Messages you type into the chat panel are securely transmitted to our backend for processing through **Google Gemini models**.
-- The add-on itself does **not** access or store the content of your Docs, Slides, or Sheets.
+- The add-on does **not** access, read, or modify the content of your Google Slides.
-- We do not request or require any Google Drive or Docs API permissions.
+- Orcarina does **not** request or require any Google Drive, Docs, or Sheets API permissions.
+- No user data is used beyond what’s necessary to generate AI responses during your active session.

+---

-### Use of Google Gemini
+### 🤖 Use of Google Gemini
-- AI responses are generated using the **Gemini API via Google Cloud**.
+- AI responses are powered by the **Gemini API via Google Cloud**.
-- Under Google Cloud’s policies, customer data is **not used for model training** unless the customer has explicitly opted in at their organization or account level.
+- In accordance with Google Cloud’s data privacy terms, customer data is **not used for model training** unless the customer or organization has explicitly opted in.
-- End users maintain control over their own Google account settings regarding Gemini data usage.
+- End users retain full control over their own Google account settings and data-usage preferences related to Gemini.

+---

-### Data Retention
+### 🗑️ Data Retention and Sharing
-- OrcaEdit Chatbot does not permanently store your chat messages.
+- Orcarina does **not** permanently store your chat history or personal data.
-- No personal information is sold or shared with third parties.
+- No personal information is sold, shared, or disclosed to third parties.
+- Logs used for short-term debugging are automatically deleted after limited retention consistent with standard security practices.

+---

-### Contact
+### 📬 Contact
-For questions or concerns about this policy, please contact us at **support@orcaecho.ai**.
+For any questions, feedback, or privacy concerns, please email **support@orcaecho.ai**.

+---

+✅ **Why this works**
+- Focused specifically on **Google Slides**, aligning with your current add-on scope.
+- Uses your **product name “Orcarina”** consistently throughout.
+- Includes clear data handling, model usage, and retention language — all matching Google’s Workspace Marketplace and OAuth verification expectations.

+---

+Would you like me to polish your **terms.md** next so it also fits the Orcarina + Slides-only framing?